kinzhong/fuzzing-automation-tools/automated-crash-analysis/README.md

 # Cross Compatibility with Other Fuzzers
 As the analyser purely uses AddressSanitizer for its analysis, other fuzzers are also compatible.

 Currently, run-crashes.sh uses AFL's crash id naming system to identify crashes.
-Thus, modify the header variable located at the top of [run-crashes.sh](https://github.com/kinzhong/fuzzing-automation-tools/blob/main/automated-crash-analysis/run-crashes.sh) to something that can correctly match the crash names.
+Thus, modify the header variable located at the top of [run-crashes.sh](https://github.com/kinzhong/fuzzing-automation-tools/blob/main/automated-crash-analysis/run-crashes.sh) to something that can correctly match the crash file names.